napframework/nap-docs/app/manual/06_rendering.md

 }
 ~~~~~~~~~~~~~~~

 This (vertex) shader doesn't do a lot.
 It transforms the vertex position and passes the vertex color and UV coordinates to the fragment shader.
-The vertex attributes are called 'in_Position', 'in_Color0' and 'in_UV0'.
+The vertex attributes are called `in_Position`, `in_Color0` and `in_UV0`.
 Next we bind the mesh vertex attributes to the shader vertex inputs using a material.
 To do that we provide the material with a table that binds the two together:

 ```
 {